-That order matters.
-The inquiry does not begin by asking what a value means or suggests.
+We adopt this approach because this inquiry does not begin by asking what a value means or suggests.
 It begins by asking what structure emerges when that value is treated as an integer inside a well-defined mathematical framework.
-Interpretation may later become relevant, but it does not lead the process.
+Interpretation may later become relevant, but it does not drive the process.